krsiakdaniel/movies-old/study-plan.md

 ## 📚 Study plan

-This project and my study-plan show what I learnt about React, JavaScript and other tools.
+What I learnt about JavaScript, TypeScript, React and other things.

 ## React